-MCC’s mission was a necessity: to achieve responsible and sustainable fishing practices whilst supporting local communities and improving Cambodia’s marine resources.
+MCC’s mission was a necessity: To Protect and Conserve Cambodia’s diverse and beautiful Marine Ecosystems, with proactive conservation and marine research to be used in the adaptable management of marine protected and marine management areas, promoting responsible and sustainable fishing practices whilst supporting local communities and improving Cambodia’s marine resources.

 At first, it was a difficult process.

-The locals did not appreciate foreigners coming to change things in Cambodia.
+Many local fishers did not appreciate foreigners coming to interfere in their activities.
 At one point, rumors spread that MCC came to stop fishing all together.
 This caused people to form groups against us before we had even set up our home base.

 But we simply let our actions speak for themselves.

-After years of hard work, the Cambodian government and local communities finally started to believe in our mission and vision.
+After years of hard work, the Cambodian government and local communities finally started to fully understand, support and believe in our mission and vision.

 MCC on a Mission: Conservation and Research